cyverse-gis/focus-forum/PITCHME.md

 +++

-A workbench allows you to:
+A data science workbench allows you to:

-- Work in your preferred environment, languages, and libraries <!-- .element: class="fragment" -->
+- Work in your preferred environment, languages, and libraries
+- Select the tools you want to use
-- Write in computational notebooks in Python, R, Spark, etc. <!-- .element: class="fragment" -->
+- Write in a computational notebook
+  - Python, R, C++, Matlab, Spark, etc.
 +++

 Popular Data Science Software